Belgian GP: Lewis Hamilton wins to stretch title lead, Ferrari out of points

 Ferrari inquest set to begin ahead of Monza

-As preparations for two consecutive races in their home country go - Monza next week followed by Mugello the week after - Ferrari's could barely had had worse.
+As preparations for two consecutive races in their home country go - Monza next week followed by Mugello the week after - Ferrari's could barely had been worse.

-Having missed out on the top 10 in qualifying with both cars for the first time in six years, amid a chronic struggle for top speed, Ferrari's fortunes fared no better over the longer race distance.
+Thirteenth and 14th positions in qualifying were not improved upon in the race - in spite of the fact McLaren's Sainz, who had qualified seventh, did not take part - with Ferrari's lack of straight-line speed leaving Vettel and Leclerc in an almost hopeless situation.

 Leclerc did make impressive early progress into the points positions but quickly slipped backwards thereafter, with his afternoon compounded by a second pit stop when the team had to make a precautionary top-up of his engine's pneumatic pressure.

-Ferrari slip to fifth in the Constructors' Championship and are now only two points ahead of Renault, who will likely be strong again on the high-speed straights of Monza.
+Ferrari have slipped to fifth in the Constructors' Championship and are now only two points ahead of Renault, who will likely be strong again on the high-speed straights of Monza.

+The big fear for Ferrari is that the situation could get even worse on their home track next Sunday.

 Belgian GP Race Result